howset/minishell/README.md

 - start a parsing branch.
 - whooooo this is confusing. the code seems to work but i have no idea how.

+### 27.11.2024
+- got a more or less ok starting pont for the parser.
+- target is to make an ast?
+- hint from M&M: dont conflate execution with parsing.
+Remember the aim of parsing.

 ## Collected materials:
 - https://github.com/DimitriDaSilva/42_minishell
 - https://github.com/appinha/42cursus-03-minishell/blob/main/README.md